jeffstride/TicTacToe_part2_Student/README.md

 4. Hook up click event handler to receive user moves via click
 5. Hook up KeyPressed event handler
 6. Hook up mouse enter and mouse leave events
+7. Add your design to the top of this Readme file

 <p>
 Each of the above steps should be verified before moving on.
 First make use of